-Although some people slouch when they cross their legs, the cross legged chairs are designed to improve your posture by forcing you to sit up straight.
+Although some people slouch when they cross their legs, cross legged office chairs are designed to improve your posture by forcing you to sit up straight.

 This also helps reduce back pain, which is a common complaint of people who tend to sit all day.

 Sitting cross legged will increase your blood pressure, but this will lower again when you uncross your legs.
 To avoid an extensive increase in blood pressure, take short breaks every 30 to 60 minutes.

 This is a good rule of thumb, anyway, when sitting in office chairs for prolonged periods of time.

 How Do I Sit Cross Legged on a Chair?

 If you find it uncomfortable to sit cross legged, it could be that your body isn’t used to it.
 There are exercises that can help make sitting crossed-legged a bit easier for you so you can comfortably sit cross legged whenever you want.

 The child’s pose helps create flexible hamstrings and quads, making sitting crossed-legged less painful.

 1. Start by getting down on your hands and knees.